Top Gear GT Championship

 Top Gear GT Championship, known in Japan as Zen Nihon GT Senshuken (全日本GT選手権), is a racing game developed and published by Kemco for the Game Boy Advance and released in 2001.
 The game was a launch title in Japan and Europe for the Game Boy Advance, and was the first Game Boy Advance game in the Top Gear series.
+The Japanese release was compatible with the Mobile Adapter GB accessory.

 Reception

-The game received mixed reviews according to the review aggregation website GameRankings.
+The game received mixed reviews.
 NextGen said of the game, "Great paint job, but the engine's not running on all cylinders."
 In Japan, Famitsu gave it a score of 21 out of 40.